 We are at a loss to discover where the foreshadowing of the ulterior manifesto can lurk among the paragraphs of the present.
-A rovision of taxation cannot be all that "seems to loom in the future," nor all that is descried by a statesman who scans the horizon of unacted history with systematic science.
+A revision of taxation cannot be all that "seems to loom in the future," nor all that is descried by a statesman who scans the horizon of unacted history with systematic science.
 The grand reconciliation which he contemplates between Conservatism and Progress, between producer and consumer, town and country, England and Ireland, aristocracy and popular freedom, national Church and religious concord, may be possible; but it seems to loom in the future only to social reformers adhering to doctrines which we will not obtrusively associate with Mr. Disraeli's name.
 He evidently sees the magnitude of the work to be done, and he talks about the possibility of performing it as if he were a-

 But we must not let our sympathies hurry too fast towards an avowal.
-Even if Disraeli is to be the Constantine of this age, he must take his wn time.
+Even if Disraeli is to be the Constantine of this age, he must take his

 Time indeed presses; for we have arrived at a strange juncture in our history.
 The ground has not been more rotten under the unseasonable rains of June than it is under the feet of the practical politician.
 Free trade and Protection have both come to an end: thoroughly enjoyed, men find that absolute freedom in mere exchange is not absolute prosperity; but they have also discovered that a systematic check to production is not the way to "let live."
 Protection is left behind, Free trade cannot go any farther; and what beyond? is the question.
-We are without a doctrine, except only that known to the occonomical sect whose name courtesy forbids us from prematurely associating with Mr. Disraeli's.
-He is an historical philosopher, and he knows, as well as we do. how our aristocracy is worn out, effete, lost to influence with the people, in danger of tumbling, draggling in the mud, and lying, a wretched rag, like a forgotten banner in the rear of a hurried army.
-No one values "the families" any more -even the heralds are giving their "achievements" to any Snooks or Briggs that wants the traditionary symbols of illustrious exploits "found" for him.
-The middle class, sitting without a faith or a will for any national or decisive that Lord John Manners can send the favourite summer-house of its "arts and commerce" to-Sydenham.
+We are without a doctrine, except only that known to the oconomical sect whose name courtesy forbids us from prematurely associating with Mr. Disraeli's.
+He is an historical philosopher, and he knows, as well as we do, how our aristocracy is worn out, effete, lost to influence with the people, in danger of tumbling, draggling in the mud, and lying, a wretched rag, like a forgotten banner in the rear of a hurried army.
+No one values "the families" any more -even the heralds are giving their "achieve-"found" for him.
+The middle class, sitting without a faith or a will for any national or decisive purpose, has little dictatorial power; insomuch "Logislative corpse," where, as Lord Brougham says, "he always has 'a working majority in the proportion of something like 242 to 3."
+Under the new bill carried by the French Parments" to any Snooks or Briggs that wants the that Lord John Manners can send the favourite summer-house of its "arts and commerce" to-Sydenham.
 The working class of the towns is discontented, unattached, and, alas! as a body, though there are "splendid exceptions," without any generous faith or patriotic devotion.
-The peasantry, "the bold peasantry, its country's pride," has become the weary laughing-stock of easy wit.
+The peasantry, "the bold peasantry, its country's pride," has become the weary laughing stock of easy wit.
 For the next Future, we are without doctrine, faith, or spirit,-without measures or men,-without agreement or will.
 Mr. Disraeli indeed is a keen-sighted politician, an eager scientific philosopher, an ambitious patriot, an Alcibiades capable of wishing to be a Constantine; and he speaks with hope, with confidence, with evident purpose.
 Therefore he at least has a spirit, a faith, a doctrine.
 How can we explain the enigma?
-Surely he must be a sacred to time.
+Surely he must be a -